Lubinka2018/project-management-van-ruwe-data-naar-data-package-/README.md

 ### Workflow

-- Work in pairs (or groups of three); 'pair programming' style.
+- Work in groups of three (or pairs); 'pair programming' style.
   - One of you is the _driver_: they work on their laptops and perform the actions.
   - The other(s) support(s) the driver, by e.g. looking up questions, and being
     active and engaged with the driver's work.